Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

 # BYO model on AKS with KAITO and open-source tools

+Being able to self-host open-source models on Kubernetes is a powerful way to leverage the latest advancements in AI/ML while maintaining control over your data and infrastructure.
+With Kubernetes comes the flexibility to leverage a wide range of tools and frameworks within the cloud-native ecosystem.
+In this workshop, we will explore how to deploy open-source models on [Azure Kubernetes Service (AKS)](https://learn.microsoft.com/azure/aks/what-is-aks) using [KAITO](https://github.com/kaito-project/kaito), a CNCF Sandbox project that simplifies the deployment of AI applications on Kubernetes.
+We'll also look at other open-source tools like [KitOps](https://kitops.org/docs/overview/), another CNCF Sandbox project that standardizes how AI/ML projects are organized, versioned, and stored within OCI-compliant registries, and [Cog](https://cog.run/) to build production-ready containers for model inference.

 This guide will walk you through the process of running any open-source model on Azure Kubernetes Service (AKS) with KAITO.

 By the end of this walkthrough, you will be able to:

-1. Deploy AKS cluster with KAITO installed and Azure Container Registry (ACR) using Terraform CLI
+1. Deploy an AKS cluster with KAITO installed and attach Azure Container Registry (ACR) with Terraform CLI
-1. Import and unpack a ModelKit from HuggingFace using the Kit CLI
+1. Bootstrap a new ModelKit project by downloading an open-source model from HuggingFace with Kit CLI
-1. Create a Cog project and build an endpoint to test model predictions
+1. Create a model inferencing project with Cog CLI
-1. Build Cog app container using Cog CLI and push container image to ACR
+1. Build and push Cog app container image to ACR with Cog CLI
-1. Pack ModelKit (model and code) to ACR
+1. Pack and push ModelKit (model and inference code) to ACR with Kit CLI
-1. Build init container to download model at Pod startup
-1. Deploy Cog container to AKS via KAITO workspace
+1. Self-host Cog model inferencing application on AKS with KAITO

-### Why?

-todo

-### Pre-requisites
+## Pre-requisites

 Before you begin, you will need the following tools installed.